nachoplus/cronoStamper/README.md

 ![Cronostamper](cronostamper.jpg?raw=true "")

+The signal activation timestamp is available connetting to socket 9999 by default.
+Http page showing the status is running on por 5000 by default.

 Nacho Mas - January 2016

 __HARDWARE__
 ----------
-Conect the GPS serial port to the raspberry serial port.
-Connect also power suply (GND and +3.3V).
+Connect the GPS serial port to the raspberry serial port.
+Connect also power supply (GND and +3.3V).
 PSS signal is wire to rasperry pin 18.
 Signal pin is the raspi pin 11.

 Cable for Minidin8 conector for Apogee Alta: